STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Ethics

 \section{Ethics}

 This study has been approved by the university's ethical board under the proposal number \texttt{EK 41/2024}.
 All senior annotators and experts participating in the study received adequate compensation within their regular employment in the research project.
 For the junior annotators, the workflow answers were collected as part of a university course aiming to teach students critical reading skills.
 The participation in the annotation study did not impact the students' grading in the underlying course.
-All annotators could choose freely to reject participation in the study, and all human data was collected based on explicit consent.
+All annotators could choose freely to reject participation in the study, and all human data were collected based on explicit consent.
+The annotators involved in the human evaluation received $10.40$\pounds~per hour.

-We explore the use of LLMs to automatically diagnose and evaluate biomedical papers.
+We explore the use of LLMs to automatically assess biomedical papers.
 This technology has potential dual uses in peer review.
 A malicious party could use the LLM to skip the manual paper assessment process, which arguably requires the most effort during peer review.
 This is clearly problematic because LLMs cannot entirely substitute a human researcher, leading to incorrect or biased peer reviews.
 We stress that the output of such a system would be the answers to the reasoning steps and not a full peer-review report, which also covers questions to the authors or suggestions for improvement.
 We argue that the risk of misuse of this technology is relatively low.
 At the same time, the benefit of enabling new research on the reasoning underlying peer review and using paper assessment workflows as a teaching or assistance device for reviewers is considerable, and we believe that the benefits of the proposed technology outweigh the risks.